 - Increased and constant thirst – termed polydipsia

-- Producing excess urine which causes someone to pass urine more frequently – termed polyuria
+- Producing excess urine which causes someone to go to the toilet to pass urine more frequently than usual – termed polyuria

 - Blurred vision